James Ashley (politician)

 James Ashley (21 May 1940 – 12 August 2006) was a Liberal Democrat politician in the city of Manchester, England.
 He was the Lord Mayor of Manchester and a councillor in the Gorton South ward.

 Personal life

 James Ashley was born in Manchester in 1940 and lived in Gorton, one of three sons.

 He was married in 1963 to Gwen and had three children, Mark, Simon and Gareth.
 She died in 1984.

 He remarried Kate and was stepdad to Judith.

 He enjoyed watercolour painting in his spare time.

 Career

 Ashley was appointed to the Manchester City bench in 1971 and served as a magistrate for 34 years.
 Ashley was the deputy president for the Manchester South Valuation Tribunal, an independent voluntary lay tribunal that resolves disputes concerning local taxes.

-He made political history in 1987, becoming the first Liberal Democrat councillor to win a seat from Labour on the city council.
+He made political history in 1987, becoming the first SDP–Liberal Alliance councillor to win a seat from Labour on the city council.
 He served as a Councillor for Gorton South from 1987 to 2006.
 Ashley was Lord Mayor of Manchester from 17 May 2006, to 12 August 2006.
 He died in office at age 66.